- Enterprise Mobility

 - Bootstrapping in Angular 2

-In Angular 1, you had 2 options to bootstrap the Angular: one is by using ng-app attribute and the other is via code.
-But, the Angular 2 has said goodbye to the ng-app attribute.
-So, the only way to bootstrap the Angular is only via code.
+one is by using the ng-app attribute and the other is via code.
+But, AngularJS 2 has said goodbye to the ng-app attribute.
+So, the only way to bootstrap Angular is only via code.

-Also, in Angular 2, the bootstrap function is used that takes starting of parent component of your Angular application.
+Also, in AngularJS 2, the bootstrap function is used that takes the starting of the parent component of your Angular application.

 - Structured-Based Directives

-The specification of the directives in Angular 2 has significantly simplified.
+The specification of the directives in AngularJS 2 has been significantly simplified.
 Although, they’re still subject to change.

 - Dependency Injection

-Due to improved dependency injection model in Angular 2, it has now created many opportunities for object-based/component-based work.
+The improved dependency injection model in AngularJS 2, has now created many opportunities for object-based/component-based work.
 This improved dependency injection model consists mainly of 3 parts.

 - Data Binding

-So, the best thing updated in Angular 2 is that they introduced Zones, which can be compared to a thread-local context in java.
+So, the best thing updated in AngularJS 2 is that they introduced Zones, which can be compared to a thread-local context in java.

 More to Come

 But make a note that not all the specifications are fully implemented, most of them are still changing.
-Which means, it’ll not be possible to develop the whole application in Angular 2 for now.
-But, on the bright side, it’s a great deal that the frontend is developed fully made of directives and components.
+This means it’ll not be possible to develop the whole application in AngularJS 2 for now.
+But, on the bright side, it’s a great deal that the front end is developed fully and made of directives and components.
 Also, it’ll be a lot easier to communicate with the database and use Web Sockets.

-All in all, with this combination of Typescript with Angular 2, it has opened new doors in the form of great opportunities in object-oriented programming in the frontend.
-With all these upgrades, it looks quite promising and maybe soon, it’ll change the way we develop front-ends entirely.
+All in all, this combination of Typescript with AngularJS 2, has opened new doors in the form of great opportunities in object-oriented programming in the front end.